anthonypz/zmk-config/README.md

 - Extra symbols layer (sym2)

-	In addition to Miryoku's stock symbol layer, I've also added an additional symbol layer labeled `sym2`, inspired by Pascal Getreuer's [Designing a Symbol Layer](https://getreuer.info/posts/keyboards/symbol-layer/index.html).
+	In addition to Miryoku's stock symbol layer, I've also added a symbol layer labeled `sym2`, inspired by Pascal Getreuer's [Designing a Symbol Layer](https://getreuer.info/posts/keyboards/symbol-layer/index.html).
 However, maintaining the same symbols across multiple layers adds a lot of mental overhead, which is why this extra layer has largely gone unused.
 I'm still making changes, looking for ways to merge parts of this layer into the main `sym` layer through the use of combo keys.
 In the future, I plan on replacing this layer with a [mouse emulation](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#mouse) layer as soon as mouse support is implemented in ZMK.

 - Miryoku reference